danbrady/editor-requirements/readme.md

-# IDE Requirements
+# Editor Requirements
-It seems like a new, promising IDE comes along every few months.
+It seems like a new, promising text editor comes along every few months.
 While they promote differentiating features, it's easy to lose track of the essential features that I use regularly.
 Here is a list to capture those features to use as guide to see if they are supported (natively or via plugin):

 * Split screen into panels (especially horizontally)
 * Single file in multiple panels